How our test assesses Google Ads

 Set up successful campaigns through proper identification of ad groups

 Develop the right marketing budget based on the advertising goals

 Understand, operate, and use the different tools provided by Google Ads

 Analyze reports and data in Google Ads to improve marketing objectives

-The test questions are designed to indicate how well a candidate knows and understands how to use Google Ads across a broad spectrum of tasks.
-All questions are multiple choice: a format familiar to most candidates that allows for immediate, objective scoring.
+The test questions are designed to indicate how well a candidate knows how to use Google Ads across a broad spectrum of tasks.
+All questions are multiple-choice: a format familiar to most candidates that allows for immediate, objective scoring.

 The response options aside from the correct answer, called distractors, are common mistakes or misconceptions, which enhances the question's ability to accurately measure a candidate's proficiency.